nitukumari34/SwiggyAssignment/README.md

 1. Download the Zip folder and extract the files to the directory.
 2. Navigate to the open folder in intellij or eclipse and import the project.
-3. Compile the Java files using the run button in intellij.
+3. Open the MagicalArena file and do right click on the files and click on run in intellij.